XaviArnaus/janitor/README.md

 ### 💻 Git repositories monitor

-Janitor can monitor changes to CHANGELOG files from given Git repositories and alert via a Mastodon-like API about the changes.
+Janitor can monitor commits or changes in the CHANGELOG files from given Git repositories and alert via a Mastodon-like API about the changes.
 This is a gret tool to automatically announce code changes and also to monitor external repositories to be on top of updates to fetch.

 - Read the [Git rempositories monitor](./docs/git_monitor.md) page